ryansb/lemon_twist/docs/main/sunday/protocol.rst

 ``<Slot #> <Contents> <Cost> <# Available> <Total # Dropped> <bool enabled>``

-NOTE: Contents is wrapped in quotes, and may contain spaces.
+.. note:: Contents is wrapped in quotes, and may contain spaces.

 The final line from the server is a typical status message, and it is in the form: